 So, manufacturers have access to these sensors and they’re putting them to good use.
-The industry is more connected than ever thanks to IIoT and the byproduct of advanced data processing.
+The industry is more connected than ever thanks to Industrial IoT and the byproduct of advanced data processing.

 The IT systems that are most often used for data-centric computing are converging with their OT counterparts that are used to control and monitor processes and devices.
-This means more information, deeper insight and smarter operations as a result.
+This means more information, deeper insight, and smarter industry operations as a result.

 Cloud connected IIoT sensors can help manufacturers gain the benefits of a connected system without having to spend a lot of money on creating expensive infrastructure.